Anthropology and Sociology

 Public Administration: Dr. Paula Holoviak 610-683-4451; email@example.com

-Department Details: The Department of Political Science requires students completing the B.S. in Public Administration and the B.S. in Public Administration with Paralegal Studies to complete a 12 credit internship.
+Department Details: The Department of Political Science requires students completing a B.S. in Public Administration and the B.S. in Public Administration with Paralegal Studies to complete a 12 credit internship.
 The Department also encourages students completing the B.A. in Political Science and B.A. in Political Science with Paralegal Studies to consider completing a six, nine, or 12 credit hour internship.
 These internship opportunities give students firsthand, practical experience in local government offices, public agencies, law offices, and non-profit organizations.
 The Department also works with The Harrisburg Internship Semester to place a qualified candidate in a full-time internship with the State of Pennsylvania each semester.
 Department coordinators are available to advise students about internship opportunities and can provide information about program requirements.

 Contact Person: Dr. Gregory Shelley 610-683-4455; firstname.lastname@example.org